This is an archive page that is no longer being updated. It may contain outdated information and links may no longer function as originally intended.

 Before the creation and implementation of the new risk-forecasting tool, Philadelphia — like many of the nation's parole and probation departments — used a one-size-fits-all supervising strategy.
-Every offender saw his or her probation officer about once a month for 20–30 minutes.
+Every person on probation saw his or her probation officer about once a month for 20–30 minutes.

 "Most of APPD's probationers were supervised under a strategy that mandated only two and a half hours of interaction per year," said Barnes.
 "When they contacted us, the department's leaders expressed a strong desire to reform this policy — to focus more supervision on those with the largest risk of future violence and devote far fewer resources on those who presented little or no risk of reoffending."

-Since APPD began using on-demand risk forecasting, the agency has handled well over 120,000 new "case starts," referring to the time when an offender begins probation.
-(Note that about one-third of the offenders have had more than one probation "case start," so this number actually reflects about 72,000 individual offenders.)
+Since APPD began using on-demand risk forecasting, the agency has handled well over 120,000 new "case starts," referring to the time when an individual begins probation.
+(Note that about one-third of the those individuals have had more than one probation "case start," so this number actually reflects about 72,000 individuals.)

-In 10-15 seconds, the tool assigns a new probationer to one of three categories.
+In 10-15 seconds, the tool assigns a persons newly on probation to one of three categories.
 The lowest level of risk is assigned to those who are predicted to not commit any new offense in the next two years.
 The moderate-risk level identifies those who are likely to commit a crime, but not a serious one.
 The high-risk level is for those who are most likely to commit a serious crime, which APPD defines as murder, attempted murder, aggravated assault, rape and arson.

 Community supervision is based on the determined risk level.
 Probation officers who are supervising high-risk individuals are given the smallest caseloads.